zoeyliu18/zoeyliu18.github.io/_pages/about.md

 Fall 2020 -
 ------

 Started working as a postdoc in late November, advised by [Emily Tucker Prud'hommeaux](http://cs.bc.edu/~prudhome/publications.html).
-I shift focus from analyzing large-scale corpora to low-resource settings, splitting time between endangered language documentation and language development.
-For the former, I focus on capturing structural variation via development of language generation technologies for the Iroquoian language family in order to help the communities with their own language reclamation.
-Most of the Iroquoian languages have very few or no living native/fluent speakers whose communities are currently engaged in efforts to reclaim their heritage languages.
-For the latter, I focus on capturing syntactic and pragmatic variation comparing children and adults with different neurodevelopmental conditions, using computational and experimental methods.
+I usually spend time wandering around low-resource NLP evaluation and language technologies for enhancing documentation of indigenous languages.
+Some other times I like to think about language development.

 2014 - Summer 2020